axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

          ..

          - type ``date``: Mark that the parameter is a date.
-         On configuration dialog, user can edit this paramter with a date picker.
+         In the configuration dialog, the user can edit this parameter with a date picker.
-         This type only accept date formats ``dd.MM.yyyy`` and ``MM/dd/yyyy``.
+         This type only accepts date formats dd.MM.yyyy and MM/dd/yyyy.

          .. code-block:: html